futureproofmusicschool/milestone-widget/reference/STRUCTUREDOUTPUTPARSER1.md

     {
       "month": 1,
-      "focus": "DAW fluency & first full loop", "explanation": "You need to build fluency in your chosen DAW in order to translate your ideas into sound.
-This milestone lays the foundation for what comes later.", "goal": "Complete the Ableton Live Basics final project by producing a 1-minute electronic track using the core workflow techniques taught in the course.
+      "focus": "DAW fluency & first full loop", "goal": "Complete the Ableton Live Basics final project by producing a 1-minute electronic track using the core workflow techniques taught in the course.
 You'll demonstrate your mastery of recording, MIDI sequencing, and basic arrangement by creating an original composition that showcases proper use of Ableton's session and arrangement views.
 This project serves as your foundation piece, proving you can translate musical ideas into actual productions using professional DAW techniques.", "course_rec": {
         "title": "Learn Ableton Live: Basics",